Ivan Illich: deschooling, conviviality and lifelong learning

 The picture 'obsolesence is by Tony Hall and is reproduced here under an Attribution-NoDerivs 2.0 Generic (CC BY-ND 2.0) Creative Commons licence.
 It was sourced from Flickr.

 Ivan Illich: deschooling, conviviality and lifelong learning.
-Known for his critique of modernization and the corrupting impact of institutions, Ivan Illich’s concern with deschooling, learning webs and the disabling effect of professions has struck a chord among many informal educators.
-We explore key aspects of his theory and his continuing relevance for informal education and lifelong learning.
+Known for his critique of modernization and the corrupting impact of institutions, Ivan Illich’s concern with deschooling, learning webs and the disabling effect of professions has struck a chord among many informal educators and pedagogues.
+We explore some key aspects of his theories and his continuing relevance for informal education, pedagogy and lifelong learning.

 contents: introduction · early life · ivan illich and cidoc · later work and life · ivan illich on institutionalization and commodification · illich’s convivial alternative · conclusion · further reading and references · links